Puchaczov/Musoq/README.md

 # Musoq
-Musoq is handy tool that allows querying everything that can be treated as queryable source.
+Musoq is handy tool that allows using SQL for querying various data sources.

 # What is Musoq?
-Musoq exposes raw datas as queryable source.
-This allows you to write SQL-like queries and ask questions for those sources.
-Musoq uses concepts of schemas and tables.
-Those allows you to logically group your tables.
+Musoq exposes raw data sets as queryable sources.
+This allows you to write queries and ask questions for those sources.
+It uses concepts of schemas and tables to logically group your tables.
 What would be used as query source?
 Virtually anything!
-Those below are just ideas but some of them had been already implemented!
+Those below are just ideas but some of them had been already implemented.

 - Directories
 - Files